remerge/go-tools/README.md

 export DIVERT_SSH=user@app.machine
 ```

-> Diversion status may be checked by `.CHECK-divert-on` and
+> Diversion status can be checked with the  `divert-status` target.
-  `.CHECK-divert-on` targets.

-Now you can run the `divert-setup` target.
-This target will prepare the basic setup and
-stop `chef-client`.

-To revert diversion environment and start `chef-client` use `divert-teardown` target.

-## Journal
+To build and upload a custom build the divert target can be used.
+It stops the chef client, copies the custom build binary to the server and restarts the service with the new binary.

+If there is already a custom build binary running and it should be replaced with an updated version, use the `divert-update` target.

+Use `divert-stop` to end the diversion, switch back to the last production binary and restart chef-client.

 Use `divert-journal` to follow application log.
 This target is not depends on
 diverted environment.

-### Deploy

-Use `divert-do` target to deploy dev version.

 # Setup